logo

 A prenuptial agreement, also known as a premarital agreement, is a contract between two people who are getting married.
 It determines how a couple will handle their finances and establishes the property and financial rights of each member of the couple in the event of a divorce.

 By entering into a premarital agreement, the parties are essentially contracting out of the community property laws in California, that would govern the parties’ respective rights and responsibilities should the parties’ marriage end in divorce.
-For example, a couple may want their earnings during marriage to be their separate property or they may wish to contract around their spousal support rights and obligations.
+For example, a couple may want their earnings during marriage to be their separate property or they may wish to establish their own parameters as it relates to their spousal support rights and obligations.

 During the prenuptial agreement process, you’ll get personalized advice according to the specifics of your situation.
 Getting help from expert prenuptial agreement lawyers in Orange County is often the best option for you and your future spouse.